NVIDIA/NeMo-Framework-Launcher/README.md

 | CLIP          |  [link](https://huggingface.co/openai/clip-vit-large-patch14)                  |     Yes            |

-3.In order to ensure stable diffusion training, particularly in the later stages (such as v1.5), it cannot be guaranteed that training for a longer duration will lead to an improvement in FID/CLIP scores.
-Therefore, it is recommended to manually evaluate checkpoints at different intervals during the later stage of convergence to identify the most optimal performance.
+3.There is no guarantee that training Stable Diffusion for an extended period will necessarily result in improved FID/CLIP scores.
+To achieve best results, we suggest evaluating various checkpoints during the later stages of convergence.

 #### 6.3.4.
-Instruct Pix2Pix Training
+InstructPix2Pix Training

-Instruct Pix2Pix essentially performs tuning on top of an existing Stable Diffusion checkpoint.
+InstructPix2Pix essentially performs tuning on top of an existing Stable Diffusion checkpoint.
 The recommended configuration can be found in the `conf/training/instruct_pix2pix` directory.
 You can access and modify the parameters to customize the hyperparameters according to your specific training requirements.

-To enable the training stage with an Instruct Pix2Pix model, configure the configuration files:
+To enable the training stage with an InstructPix2Pix model, configure the configuration files:

-1. In the `defaults` section of `conf/config.yaml`, update the `training` field to point to the desired Instruct Pix2Pix configuration file.
+1. In the `defaults` section of `conf/config.yaml`, update the `training` field to point to the desired InstructPix2Pix configuration file.
 For example, if you want to use the `860m_sd_edit`, change the `training` field to `instruct_pix2pix/860m_sd_edit`.
    ```yaml